kalpana-mind/kalpana-mind/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on basic projects
+- 🔭 I’m currently working on basic projects as a full stack developer
-- 🌱 I’m learning full stack development
 - 👯 I’m looking to collaborate on MERN projects
 - ⚡ Fact: Through helping others, you strengthen your own knowledge and cement your place in the business community.
 Ask questions.
 Answer questions.